Black Friday 2018: mobilise and personalise, or prepare to be fossilised

 With four full weeks worth of trading and five weekends to go before Christmas, not to mention the fact that most businesses are likely to start their Black Friday campaigns in the week leading up to the day itself, it is no exaggeration to say that performance over this period could tip the balance in terms of annual outcomes.

 By now, retailers both online and off should be at an advanced stage of planning for the Black Friday peak.
 As we move towards the crucial final quarter of the year, here are some tips and recommendations for making this year’s Black Friday campaign your best ever.

 Key Takeaways from 2017

 As always, the first place to start when developing your next Black Friday strategy is the main learning points from the previous year.
-For the past four years, Salmon has run its Peak Operations Room intelligence unit throughout the Black Friday trading period, working with some of the biggest brands in UK retail to provide robust, smart escalation paths across peak whilst gathering performance data first hand.
+For the past four years, Salmon, a Wunderman Commerce Company, has run its Peak Operations Room intelligence unit throughout the Black Friday trading period, working with some of the biggest brands in UK retail to provide robust, smart escalation paths across peak whilst gathering performance data first hand.

 It is from this data that we can unpick key lessons to take into this year’s planning.
 The big insights we gathered were:

 - Black Friday is getting bigger and bigger, with orders on Black Friday itself up 64% year-on-year and orders throughout Black Friday week up 74%.

 - Black Friday is now a digital-first event, with online sales outweighing in-store sales.
 According to IMRG, total online sales reached £1.39bn on Black Friday itself in 2017, up 11.7% on the previous year.